Handling Object Symmetries in CNN-based Pose Estimation: Introduction

 \subsection{Challenges of Symmetric Objects}

 A specific subproblem comes up, when the object is symmetric, either in a continuous way (\eg a bottle) or in a discrete way (\eg a box or cube).
 Convolutional neuronal networks (CNNs) are continuous functions.
-As an object pose estimator this function maps an image to a likelihood of object existence and a set of Cartesian coordinates which are describing the corresponding pose if it exists.
+As an object pose estimator, this function maps an image to a likelihood of object existence and a set of Cartesian coordinates, which are describing the corresponding pose if it exists.
 A symmetrical object has multiple visually indistinguishable points.
-Consequential, there are multiple sets of Cartesian coordinates which are describing different but equally valid poses.
+Consequential, there are multiple sets of Cartesian coordinates that are describing different but equally valid poses.

 The properties of this functions depend on the representation for the points resp. pose output.
-In this work we show that for discrete symmetrical objects and commonly used representations this leads to uncontinuous functions.
-This is a contradiction to the CNNs abilities.
+In this work, we show that for discrete symmetrical objects and commonly used representations this leads to uncontinuous functions.
+This is a contradiction to the CNN's abilities.
 Therefore, the CNN may only learn an approximation.
-We investigate in a 1-DOF toy problem, what effect this has for different representations and find, that the popular min-over-symmetries approach~\cite{park2019pix2pose, wang2019normalized, wang2019densefusion, xiang2017posecnn} for a symmetry aware loss tends not to work well with gradient based optimization, \ie deep learning.
+We investigate in a 1-DOF toy problem, what effect this has for different representations and find that the popular min-over-symmetries approach~\cite{park2019pix2pose, wang2019normalized, wang2019densefusion, xiang2017posecnn} for a symmetry-aware loss tends not to work well with gradient-based optimization, \ie deep learning.

 Conversely, we derive a representation for the CNN's output space (closed symmetric loop) where symmetrical equivalent poses are mapped to the same values and the resulting function is continuous.
 Hence, we removed the uncontinuous part out of the CNN allowing it to learn the true mapping instead of a mere approximation.
 This is paired with a reverse transformation that yields a valid pose afterwards.
-We derive this representation and transformations from the toy example study and generalize it then to full 6-DOF.
+We derive this representation and transformations from the toy example study and generalize it to full 6-DOF.